egovelox/mozeidon-app/README.md

 Swell settings can be modified directly inside the Swell UI.

-You might be interested in the underlying settings file :
+Nonetheless, you might be interested in the underlying settings file :

 #### File location